gluon-lang/gluon/TUTORIAL.md

 syntax where there is no need to enclose the arguments in a parenthesized list of arguments.
 Instead arguments are just separated by whitespace.

-Another way of calling a function is through infix notation since embed_lang implements all operators as just functions.
+Another way of calling a function is through infix notation since gluon implements all operators as just functions.

 ```f#,rust
 1 + 2 // Calls the + function on 1 and 2